Schizamp/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

 1. Click on **click here to go to other page** and it will show the latest ten entries in the Amazon RDS DB
         ![DemoWebsiteClickHere](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/DemoWebsiteClickHere.png)
       1. The DB table shows "hits" on your _image web page_
-      1. Website URL access requests are shown here for traffic against the _image web page_.
-These include IPs of browser traffic as well as IPs of load balancer health checks
+      1. These include requests you may make as well as load balancer health checks
-      1. For each region the AWS Elastic Load Balancer makes these health checks, so you will see three IP addresses from these
+      1. Refresh and note that new data is constantly being written to the table
       1. Click on **click here to go to other page** again to return to the _image web page_

 1. Go to the RDS Dashboard in the AWS Console at <http://console.aws.amazon.com/rds>